-In particular, her research seeks to elucidate the patient–, provider–, and policy-level social determinants of sexual and reproductive health and cancer screening and prevention among socially and economically marginalized populations, especially women and girls of color, sexual minority women, transgender and non-binary individuals, and lesbian, gay, bisexual, transgender, and queer (LGBTQ) people of color.
+Specifically, she uses quantitative and qualitative research methods to elucidate the patient-, provider-, and policy-level social determinants of sexual and reproductive health and cancer screening and prevention among marginalized populations, especially sexual minority women and girls, transgender and non-binary individuals, and lesbian, gay, bisexual, transgender, and queer (LGBTQ) people of color.
 The goal of her research is to help inform evidence-based policies, programs, and practices that promote equity in sexual and reproductive health and cancer outcomes.

-As an educator, Dr. Agénor has developed and taught undergraduate courses focusing on sexual and reproductive health, rights, and justice in the United States and Global South at Harvard College.
-She has also taught graduate courses pertaining to sexual and reproductive health and qualitative research methods in public health at Harvard T.H.
+As an educator, Dr. Agénor has developed and taught undergraduate courses focusing on reproductive health, rights, and justice in the U.S. and globally at Harvard College.
+She has also taught graduate courses pertaining to sexual and reproductive health and qualitative research methods at Harvard T.H.
 Chan School of Public Health.
 Additionally, she has mentored undergraduate, masters, and doctoral students and postdoctoral fellows in the areas of study design, quantitative and qualitative research methods, cancer screening and prevention, LGBTQ health, sexual and reproductive health, and career development.

 Areas of Expertise